Fred Melamed: 2020s

 Melamed joined the Marvel Cinematic Universe in WandaVision as Arthur Hart, Vision's boss.
 In 2020 he appeared in Emma Seligman's directorial debut Shiva Baby.
 The film premiered at the Toronto International Film Festival and received critical acclaim.
 The following year he appeared in Nikole Beckwith's pregnancy comedy Together Together starring Ed Helms, and Patti Harrison.
 The film also received critical plaudits.
 In 2021, Melamed was named by a host of prominent critics and film professionals in Vulture and New York Magazine as one of "The 32 Greatest Character Actors Working Today".

 Personal life

-After living in the Hamptons hamlet of Montauk, N.Y. for many years, Melamed moved with his wife, Leslee, and twin sons to Los Angeles in 2013.
+After living in the Hamptons hamlet of Montauk, New York, for many years, Melamed moved with his wife, Leslee, and twin sons to Los Angeles in 2013.
 Both of the Melamed children were diagnosed with autism and he and his wife have been involved in advocacy for persons living with autism spectrum disorder and their families.
 Melamed and his wife divorced in 2021.